Scarified Stories

 AUTHOR

 Beyond photography, Thibault is committed to supporting humanitarian causes through his work.
-A board member of The Forgotten International since 2019, he donates a portion of his book and print sales to fund solidarity projects supporting marginalized communities.
+A board member of The Forgotten International, he funds solidarity projects through donations linked to the dissemination of his books and photographic prints.

 Beyond photography, Thibault is committed to supporting humanitarian causes through his work.
-A board member of The Forgotten International since 2019, he donates a portion of his book and print sales to fund solidarity projects supporting marginalized communities.
+A board member of The Forgotten International, he funds solidarity projects through donations linked to the dissemination of his books and photographic prints.

 back to gallery